muellesi/e-smog.org/_posts/en/2018-03-05-build-gimp-windows-part1.md

 {: style="text-align: center;"}

-**Info:** You can install MSYS2 wherever you want but for simplicities sake, I will assume that it is located in a direct subfolder of the C:\ drive.
+You can install MSYS2 wherever you want but for simplicities sake, I will assume that it is located in a direct subfolder of the C:\ drive.
 Also be careful not to use a path that contains spaces since this could lead to strange problems later on.
 {: class="alert alert-info"}